 What Is an Accelerated Software Engineering Degree?

-An accelerated software engineering degree is a program that reduces the time it takes to acquire your software engineering degree.
+An accelerated software engineering degree is a program that condenses the time it takes to earn a software engineering degree.
 You will get more hands-on experience in less time and graduate faster than the average student.
-Accelerated software engineering degrees can come in the form of intensive courses or taking classes that satisfy the requirements for two degrees at once.
+Accelerated software engineering degrees can be pursued through intensive courses or by taking classes that satisfy the requirements for two degrees simultaneously.

 How Do Accelerated Degrees Work?

-Accelerated degrees at colleges and universities work by offering a structure of compressed classes with a much shorter duration, reducing the traditional 16-week terms to between five and 12 weeks.
-Through this intensive course format, accelerated degrees help online students learn the necessary fundamental concepts and technical skills faster.
+Accelerated degrees at colleges and universities operate by offering a compressed structure of classes with a significantly shorter duration, reducing the traditional 16-week terms to between five and 12 weeks.
+Through this intensive course format, accelerated degrees enable online students to learn the necessary fundamental concepts and technical skills more quickly.

-Another type of accelerated degree is a dual degree, where students earn college credit for two degrees at the same time.
-Students attend traditional length classes and earn the same number of credits for both traditional degrees, but the overall time to graduation is shorter because one course can count towards two different degrees.
+Another type of accelerated degree is the dual degree, where students earn college credit for two degrees simultaneously.
+Students attend traditional-length classes and earn the same number of credits for both traditional degrees, but the overall time to graduation is shorter because one course can count towards two different degrees.

 Types of Accelerated Software Engineering Degrees